cloudmesh-community/book/chapters/clusters/pi-setup.md

 pi using the passwd command.

-Note: If you want to change the hostname of the Pi, Use an editor and change the hostname raspberrypi in:
+Note: If you want to change the hostname of the Pi, Use an editor and change the hostname Raspberry Pi in:

 		* /etc/hosts
 		* /etc/hostname